papersubUPK/StylometryPaper/README.md

 1. The Accounts.csv file represents the experimental file containing the mean and standard deviation features for Accounts Identification (Setup - 1).
-Mean and Standard Deviation values are calculated based on the tweets contained in the All Tweets.csv file in this repository.
-All Tweets.csv file containing Tweets, with Tweets ID, Accounts, and Features Extracted.
+Mean and Standard Deviation values are calculated based on the tweets contained in the All_Tweets.csv file in this repository.
+Moreover, the ChatGPT Datasets.csv and Human Datasets.csv files  containing Tweets, with respective Tweets ID, Accounts ID, and Features Extracted.

 2. The SingleTweets.csv file represents the experimental file containing the features extracted for Tweets Identification  (Setup - 2).